10 Best Beaches in the Florida Keys

 Cannon Beach, John Pennekamp State Park | Photo Copyright: Bryan Dearsley

 A trip to the beach at John Pennekamp State Park is more about what is in the water than what is at the water's edge.
-The park has several beaches; the most popular is Cannon Beach.
+The park has several beaches, the most popular being Cannon Beach.
 This small beach is set between mangroves with a few palm trees farther back in the sand.
 You'll know you are in the right spot when you see the cannons at the back of the beach.

-If you don't like snorkeling, and many people don't, John Pennekamp State Park is an excellent place to go stand up paddleboarding.
+If you don't like snorkeling, and many people don't, John Pennekamp State Park is an excellent place to go stand-up paddleboarding.
 As you glide along, you'll be able to look down through the clear water and see the fish and corals below without getting wet.

 John Pennekamp State Park | Photo Copyright: Bryan Dearsley